ubicom-dsd-2023/dsd_dbest/Journal/Week2.md

 ### Carlos (Architecture Tester):

 #### Done
-Write down what was done during the week.
--learned some basic PostgreSQL
+- learned some basic PostgreSQL
--started to learn SQLBolt
+- started to learn SQLBolt
--started to learn docker
+- started to learn docker
--started to learn how to do proper tests in SQL database
+- started to learn how to do proper tests in SQL database

 #### Not done, why?
-Write down what was not done during the week and why (difficulties).
 - didn't finish docker because I dont have time.